-Psychology is the rigorous and systematic study of mental processes and behaviour.
+Overview Psychology is the rigorous and systematic study of mental processes and behaviour.
 It is a complex subject which draws on concepts, methods and understandings from a number of different disciplines.
 There is no single approach that would describe or explain mental processes and behaviour on its own as human beings are complex animals, with highly developed frontal lobes, cognitive abilities, involved social structures and cultures.
 The study of behaviour and mental processes requires a multidisciplinary approach and the use of a variety of research techniques whilst recognising that behaviour is not a static phenomenon, it is adaptive, and as the world, societies and challenges facing societies change, so does behaviour.

-At the core of IB Psychology is an introduction to three different approaches to understanding behaviour: biological approach, cognitive approach and sociocultural approach.
-The knowledge, concepts, theories and research that have developed the understanding in these fields will be studied and critically evaluated to answer some of the questions being asked by psychologists today.
-Furthermore, the interaction of these approaches to studying psychology will form the basis of a holistic and integrated approach to understanding mental processes and behaviour as a complex, dynamic phenomenon, allowing students to appreciate the diversity as well as the commonality between their own behaviour and that of others.
+Curriculum Topics At the core of IB Psychology is an introduction to three different approaches to understanding behaviour: biological approach, including information about genetics and brain structure cognitive approach, including learning about memory processes sociocultural approach, including stereotyping and group behaviour The knowledge, concepts, theories and research that have developed the understanding in these fields will be studied and critically evaluated to answer some of the questions being asked by psychologists today.
+These may include questions such as "why does someone commit crime?", "why do people conform?" and "how can we measure cognitions?".
 The contribution and the interaction of the three approaches can be best understood through the options.
 There are four options in the course.
 They focus on areas of applied psychology: abnormal psychology, developmental psychology, health psychology and psychology of relationships.

-Paper 1 (2 hours)

-Section A: Three short-answer questions on the core approaches to psychology (27 marks) Section B: One essay from a choice of three on the biological, cognitive and sociocultural approaches to behaviour (22 marks)

-Paper 2 (2 hours)

-Two questions; one from a choice of three on each of two options (44 marks)

-Paper 3 (1 hour)

-Three short-answer questions from a list of six static questions (published in this guide) on approaches to research (24 marks)

-Internal assessment: Experimental study

-A report on an experimental study undertaken by the student (22 marks)

-Paper 1 (2 hours)

-Section A: Three short-answer questions on the core approaches to psychology (27 marks) Section B: One essay from a choice of three on the biological, cognitive and sociocultural approaches to behaviour (22 marks)

-Paper 2 (1 hour)

-One question from a choice of three on one option (22 marks)

-Internal assessment: Experimental study

-A report on an experimental study undertaken by the student (22 marks)

-Criminology, Environmental Studies, Forensic Science, Nursing, Nutrition, Neuroscience, Psychology, Psychiatry, subjects allied to medicine, Sport Therapy
+Assessment Higher Level Paper 1 (2 hours) Section A: Three short-answer questions on the core approaches to psychology (27 marks) Section B: One essay from a choice of three on the biological, cognitive and sociocultural approaches to behaviour (22 marks) Paper 2 (2 hours) Two questions; one from a choice of three on each of two options (44 marks) Paper 3 (1 hour) Three short-answer questions from a list of six static questions (published in this guide) on approaches to research (24 marks) Internal assessment: Experimental study A report on an experimental study undertaken by the student (22 marks) Section A: Three short-answer questions on the core approaches to psychology (27 marks) Section B: One essay from a choice of three on the biological, cognitive and sociocultural approaches to behaviour (22 marks) Paper 1 (2 hours) Section A: Three short-answer questions on the core approaches to psychology (27 marks) Section B: One essay from a choice of three on the biological, cognitive and sociocultural approaches to behaviour (22 marks) Paper 1 (2 hours) Section B: One essay from a choice of three on the biological, cognitive and sociocultural approaches to behaviour (22 marks) Paper 2 (1 hour) One question from a choice of three on one option (22 marks) Internal assessment: Experimental study A report on an experimental study undertaken by the student (22 marks) Future Pathways Criminology, Environmental Studies, Forensic Science, Nursing, Nutrition, Neuroscience, Psychology, Psychiatry, subjects allied to medicine, Sport Therapy